 - enrolled in both Medicare Part A and Medicare Part B (you can check this by referring to your Red, White, and Blue Medicare Card),

 - live within the Plan’s service area (which is county-by-county - not state-by-state), and

 - not have End-Stage Renal Disease (or ERD).

 If you have a question click here to let us know.

 Do you lose your Original Medicare Part A and Part B when you enroll in Medicare Advantage Plan?

 No. Once enrolled in a Medicare Advantage Plan, the private company offering your Plan will take over some of the administrative processes to implement your Medicare benefits; however, you do not lose your Original Medicare.
 Later, if you wish to leave a Medicare Advantage plan, you can return to your Original Medicare Part A and Part B coverage during either the Annual Coordinated Election Period (AEP) (October 15th through December 7th) .
-Still have more questions?
-Click here to let us know.

 What are the types of Medicare Advantage Plans?